-Hip arthroscopyArthroscopy - hip; Hip impingement syndrome - arthroscopy; Femero-acetabular impingement - arthroscopy; FAI - arthroscopy; Labrum - arthroscopy
+Hip arthroscopyArthroscopy - hip; Hip impingement syndrome - arthroscopy; Femora-acetabular impingement - arthroscopy; FAI - arthroscopy; Labrum - arthroscopy

 - Other medical instruments may also be inserted through one or two other small surgical cuts.
 This allows the surgeon to treat or fix certain problems, if needed.

-- Using these tools, your surgeon will remove extra pieces of bone that are loose in your hip joint, or fix cartilage or other tissues that may be damaged.
+- Your surgeon may remove extra pieces of bone that are loose in your hip joint, or fix cartilage or other tissues that are damaged.

 Why the Procedure Is Performed